AxelGard/inkpot/README.md

 # inkpot
-a small simple library for generating documentation from docstrings
+A small simple library for generating documentation from docstrings

 inkpot is available on [pip](https://pypi.org/project/inkpot/). **Please give it a star if you like it!**